mietek/research/README.md

 _hilbert-gentzen_
 =================

-An Agda formalisation of the intuitionistic propositional calculus, the modal logic S4, and the logic of proofs.
+An Agda formalisation of intuitionistic propositional calculus, modal logic S4, and logic of proofs.
 Work in progress.

 Read the [hyperlinked source](https://mietek.github.io/hilbert-gentzen/).